 - ¼ tsp. ground turmeric

-- Optional garnish: thinly sliced green onion, sesame seeds
+- Optional garnish: sliced green onion, sesame seeds

 - Meanwhile, prepare quinoa by combining quinoa with 2 cups water and remaining ½ tsp salt in a saucepan.
-Bring mixture to a boil, reduce to a simmer, cover and cook until water is absorbed, about 12 to 15 minutes.
+Bring mixture to a boil, reduce to a simmer, cover and cook until water is absorbed, about 15 minutes.
 Remove from heat and let steam, covered, 5 additional minutes; fluff with a fork.

 - Prepare sauce by whisking vinegar, sesame oil, miso, turmeric, and ginger in a small bowl until smooth.

 - Divide quinoa and veggies evenly into each of 3 or 4 bowls and spoon miso-turmeric dressing overtop.
 Garnish with cashews and green onion, if desired.